PhonologicalCorpusTools/SLP-AA-old-/docs/source/start_new_corpus.rst

 a symbol yourself.

       Notes on typing in a symbol

       * Slots are generally case-insensitive.
 An exeption is Slot 11, which permits both "m" and "M".

       * In Slots 20, 25, and 30, use the key 'z' for "x-"; 'c' for "x+"; and 's' for "☒".

+      * For Mac users, it may be helpful to use the Tab key to move to the next slot.
+To enable this, go to System Preferences > Keyboard > Shortcuts.
+At the bottom of the page under Full Keyboard Access, select "All controls."

 .. _flag_slot: